elephantscale/es-training-new/Deep-Learning-HuggingFace-OpenAI/slides/About-HuggingFace-OpenAI-Class.md

-# Deep Learning & Advanced Applications
+# About HuggingFace OpenAI Class

 ---

-## Agenda - Deep Learning & Advanced Applications
+## Agenda - About HuggingFace OpenAI

 | Day 1                         | Day 2                          |
 |-------------------------------|--------------------------------|